hc20k/LLMChat/README.md

 # -y installs required dependencies without user interaction
 # Change python.x if using a different version of Python
 ```
 to install all required dependencies.
-You will be asked if you want to install the optional dependencies for voice or image recognition in the script.
+You will be asked if you want to install the optional dependencies for voice and/or image recognition in the script.

 > NOTE: It's healthy to run `update.py` after a new commit is made, because requirements may be added.